D-Michel-E/EOS-S3-QTplus/README.md

 The FPGA designs are included in this project as design files and ready-to-use synthesized bitstreams.
 By default, `make` simply includes the bitstream data in the firmware and the main program will configure the FPGA during runtime.
 If you want to change the design and re-sythesize, install [QuickLogic's Symbiflow fork](https://github.com/QuickLogic-Corp/quicklogic-fpga-toolchain/) and type `make hw`.

+Michel: UPDATE: set up and use f4pga, symbiflow has been redone since the original repo was last updated

 A simplified (and rather incomplete) overview of the board and its EOS S3 SoC is shown here:

 <a href="docs/overview.pdf"><img src="docs/overview.png" width="768"></a>